siqi-feng/DNN-behavioral-regularity/README.md

 # DNN-behavioral-regularity
-**Deep neural networks for choice analysis: Improving monotonicity for interpretation by regularization**
+**Deep neural networks for choice analysis: Improving prediction monotonicity by gradient regularization**

-The research is based on Shenhao's paper: [Deep neural networks for choice analysis: Extracting complete economic information for interpretation](https://doi.org/10.1016/j.trc.2020.102701).
-The code will be continuously updated.
-The manuscript and results are primitive :)
+The study is based on [Deep neural networks for choice analysis: Extracting complete economic information for interpretation](https://doi.org/10.1016/j.trc.2020.102701).
+The code and manuscript are primitive and will be updated.

-Data used in the code: https://drive.google.com/drive/folders/1JO6T-Hv_CzCsi6fP3yyX-4Gj6k5MudnN?usp=sharing
+Raw data used in the code: https://drive.google.com/drive/folders/1JO6T-Hv_CzCsi6fP3yyX-4Gj6k5MudnN?usp=sharing

 Manuscript: https://www.overleaf.com/3389152227sbnsftrkhqwb